A. Sex vs. Reproduction

 If two of these simple cartoon organisms had sex, there would be dozens of possible genomes for the offspring.
 Again, real-world cells have much more variety because they typically have tens of tetrads and tens of thousands of genes.
 A parent germ cell can yield an astronomical number of genetically distinct haploid sex cells.

 The next major step was the differentiation between male and female sex cells.
 Some sex cells, eggs, evolved to become especially large.
 A large egg is great, because it provides food for the developing offspring.
 On the other hand, eggs are sluggish and few in number.
 Eggs were simply not good at finding each other.
 This forced other sex cells to specialize as numerous, mobile sperm, to make fertilization easier.
-3
+2 Since sperm were very numerous, they were necessarily competitive in chasing the egg.
+The stereotypical mating-game gender roles evolved before our ancestors even had bodies!

 Sexual reproduction may seem like a straightforward fact of life, but it is actually one of biology’s greatest unanswered questions.
 Our third “big surprise” is that biologists do not yet understand why sex was so helpful for reproduction.
 To understand why this is a difficult question, consider a colony of cells that can reproduce either sexually or asexually.
 (There are several such species of protists, plants, and even some animals.
 When meiosis was new, this was probably commonplace.)
 If two asexual cells each reproduced by binary fission, they would immediately double their family size to four cells.
 If, instead, they had sex to create one offspring at a time, they would need two rounds of reproduction to double their numbers.
 After just 20 rounds, the asexual cells would outnumber the sexuals 1,000 to one – and that’s assuming that the eggs and sperms beat all odds to find each other.
 Sexual reproduction is beginning to look very inefficient!
 It is still not entirely known how sexual cells survived competition with their asexual sisters.

 Clues might be found by studying the cells of today that have sexual / asexual split personalities.
 Such cells tend to reproduce asexually when times are good, and then switch to sexual mode when subjected to stress like food shortage.
 Environmental stress can damage or destroy chromosomes.
 By sharing chromosomes, sex cells may be able to protect each other against this damage.
-4 Another possible factor is diversity.
-There may have been occasions when environmental disasters killed most asexual clones in a colony, whereas sex produced many different varieties of offspring, some of which were better handled to weather the storm.
-5
+3 Another possible factor is diversity.
+There may have been occasions when environmental disasters killed most asexual clones in a colony, whereas sex produced many varieties of offspring, some of which were better equipped to weather the storm.
+4

 Whatever the advantages were, it is clear that sex proved highly successful.
 Today, most eukaryotes and virtually all animals reproduce sexually.
 We can thank our ancestral cells of a billion years ago for getting that party started!